ccorcos/database-experiments/README.md

 If we stick with LevelDb, we can safely say "its about 8x slower".

-Idea: are there any cases where we're writing a node that hasn't actually changed?
+Idea: something to test for performance; are there any cases where we're writing a node that hasn't actually changed?

 ## Durable B+ Reducer Tree

+- `InMemoryReducerTree.ts`
+- `AsyncReducerTree.ts`

+## Durable B+ Interval Tree

 HERE
-- `InMemoryBinaryPlusReducerTree.ts`
-- btree-reducer-async

-## Durable B+ Interval Tree
 - itree-sync
 - itree-async